-Recent examples of how Nick has helped clients includes:
+Recent examples of how Nicholas has helped clients includes:

 • successfully settling a complicated multi-jurisdictional claim for a Portuguese child, whose family lived in Jersey, who had been injured in a car accident in France involving a lorry registered in Spain which was driven by a resident of Morocco, and where the insurer of the car the child was travelling in was registered in England;

 • recovering tens of thousands of pounds from the Motor Insurers' Bureau on behalf of a motorcyclist in Jersey who had been hit by an uninsured driver;